rk-izak/DATA72000-IBE/README.md

 1. **Explanatory Power (EP):** Focuses on the strength of explanations and their ability to clarify and justify claims.
 2. **Coherentist Models (CM):** Emphasizes the coherence of explanations by ensuring that all components logically support each other.

 Moreover, for some tested scenarios, an instance of slightly modified [`Self-RAG`](https://arxiv.org/pdf/2310.11511) agent was applied across all relevant tests.
-This agent was used in cases where portions of available evidence where missing.
+This agent was used in cases where portions of available evidence were missing.
 Please, refer to the main `report.pdf` for more information.

 ### Baselines and Comparisons